mca91/ITEWR_DC_Course/chapter1.md

 *** =instructions

 - Load the data set again.
 Set `header=TRUE` to tell R that the first line contains variable names and set `sep=";"` for setting the field seprator to `;`.
-Override the object `my_data` from the previous exercise with the correct table.
+Overwrite the object `my_data` from the previous exercise with the correct table.

 - Have a look at the first few observations again by executing `head(my_data)` to see the effect of the additional arguments.